-If you have been following me on Instagram, then you know my husband and I welcomed Twin Boys on March 23rd 2021!
+If you have been following me on Instagram, then you know my husband and I welcomed Twin Boys in March of 2021!
 They were born on their father’s birthday!
 The twins were both head down since week 32 and I was very hopeful for a natural birth.
 However, due to my elevated Blood Pressure I ended up having a C-Section.
 I did not go into natural labor and the doctors said it was too dangerous for an induction with twins (in my case).

 I have done research on postpartum must haves regardless of which way they would arrive, so I was fully prepared!
 C-Sections are very common with twins so I knew the chance of me having a C-Section was very high.
 The items I am about to share were all purchased myself and are not sponsored.
 I truly believe these items helped speed up my recovery and I hope they will help you as well!
 I was fully functional two weeks PP with little to no pain.
 This was my first major surgery and to my surprise my recovery was very easy and I am forever grateful for that.

 So let’s get into the TOP 8 items I recommend for a faster C-Section Recovery:

 I truly believe this Belly Binder was the number one reason for my faster recovery.
 It helped keep everything in place without putting pressure on my incision.
 It also helped shrink my uterus.
 One day I took the belly binder off for a couple of hours during the second week PP and after a few hours I had pain.
 I put it back on and it was gone!
 This belly binder was worn 24/7 once I got home from the hospital.
 I purchased my usual size and got this extender to help me fit into it right after delivery.